-In 8 women who began etravirine on postpartum day 1, plasma and breast milk concentrations were drawn on postpartum Days 5 and 14.7 Plasma PK were not different between Days 5 and 14 and were similar to published pharmacokinetic parameters of etravirine in non-pregnant adults.
-Breast milk AUC0-12 was higher in mature milk (Day 14) than in colostrum/transitional milk (Day 5); 12,954 ± 10,200 versus 4,372 ± 3,016 ng-h/mL (P = 0.046).
+In 8 women who began etravirine on postpartum day 1, plasma and breast milk concentrations were measured on postpartum days 5 and 14.7 Plasma PK were not different between days 5 and 14 and were similar to published PK parameters of etravirine in non-pregnant adults.
+Breast milk AUC0 12 was higher in mature milk (Day 14) than in colostrum/transitional milk (Day 5); 12,954 ± 10,200 versus 4,372 ± 3,016 ng-h/mL (P = 0.046).
 Median etravirine concentrations in plasma and breast milk on Day 5 were 300 ng/mL and 241 ng/mL (within subject breast milk/plasma ratio of 109%).
 Median plasma and breast milk concentrations on day 14 were 197 ng/mL and 798 ng/mL (within-subject breast milk/plasma ratio of 327%).
 The maximum concentration in breast milk was significantly higher than in plasma (1,245 ± 1,159 vs. 531 ± 336 ng/mL, P = 0.04).
 Two women had detectable HIV RNA in breast milk on Day 14 despite suppressed plasma viral load.
 Etravirine concentrations in plasma and breast milk were similar in these two women compared to women with undetectable HIV RNA in breast milk.
 Etravirine penetrates well and may accumulate in breast milk.

 In eight reported cases of etravirine use in pregnancy, no maternal, fetal, or neonatal toxicity was noted.4,6 One infant was born with a small accessory auricle on the right ear with no other malformations, but no birth defects were noted in the other children.4 Fewer than 200 first-trimester pregnancy exposures have been reported to the Antiretroviral Pregnancy Registry, 1 defect has been noted in 60 live births; due to this low number of cases to date, no conclusions can be made about risk of birth defects.8